- You can use a website builder tool, WordPress, or hire a web designer to build a website.

 Whatever your budget, there’s a website-building solution for your needs, including website DIY solutions like WordPress, website builders, and hiring a professional web designer.
 We’ll break down each method’s cost, pros, and cons so that you can make the best choice based on your needs and resources.

 Ways to Build a Website

 The key determinant affecting the cost of building a website is the method you use.
-There are basically three ways to build a website:
+There are three ways to build a website:

-Professional Web Designer: Arguably the easiest way to build a website, hiring a professional web designer takes the work off your plate.
+- Professional web designer: Arguably the easiest way to build a website, hiring a professional web designer takes the work off your plate.
 This simplicity comes at a price, though.
 Hiring a professional typically costs several thousand dollars, far more than the other options.
 However, if you want a complex, highly customized website, it may be the best route.